-In late 2014, Working Families conducted a survey of some 900 parents of disabled children updating the findings of the 2012 report Finding Flexibility and once again illustrated both the extent to which such parents value the opportunity to work – for both economic and other reasons – and the enormous challenge they face in combining their especially demanding caring responsibilities with paid work.
+In late 2014, Working Families conducted a survey of some 900 parents of disabled children which informed the 2015 Off Balance report.
+The report illustrated both the extent to which such parents value the opportunity to work – for both economic and other reasons – and the enormous challenge they face in combining their especially demanding caring responsibilities with paid work.

 I would love to have paid work, to allow us to do more to help our son and for ourselves as a family, but the flexibility required just isn’t available.
 That is why I had to give up my job.

 Mother of disabled 3 year old.